 Armadillo burr and Devine little burr.

-Oat is very palatable, but it is susceptible to freeze injury and not well adapted to wet soil.
+Oat is very palatable and grows well as cool-season grass, but it may be injured under hard freezing conditions depending on growth stage and not well-adapted to wet soil.
 Oat may be planted and grazed earlier than rye.
 Legend 567 and Horizon 720 were considered crown rust-resistant varieties, but rust has been reported in the past few years.
 Symptoms ranged from mild infection to early plant senescence.
 In grazing systems, crown rust resistance is less critical because rust inoculum is reduced by grazing.
 Other commercially available varieties of oat are often very productive, although susceptible to crown rust.
 Early planting of susceptible varieties is not recommended.
 Few fungicides are labeled for use in grazing systems, and many have hay use limitations.
-Horizon 306 and RAM LA 99016 are excellent forage types that exhibit winter hardiness and good grain production, but they are susceptible to the new strain of crown rust that is prevalent statewide.
+Oat as a cover crop is underutilized, but can be a great alternative to rye (with generally cheaper seed); it can be used for hay, silage, and grazing if needed.
+Horizon 306 and RAM LA 99016 are excellent forage types that exhibit winter hardiness and good grain production, but are late-producing and susceptible to the new strain of crown rust that is prevalent statewide.
 Susceptible oat plantings may need to be scouted for rust and treated with legal fungicides, particularly if grown for silage or grain.
-Barley yellow dwarf virus (BYDV), which is an aphid-transmitted virus, may injure some varieties, such as NK-Coker 227.
-Typically, early planted oat varieties grown for grazing are not sprayed with insecticides for aphid control.
+Barley yellow dwarf virus (BYDV) is an aphid-transmitted virus that may injure some varieties, especially Cocker 227.
+Improved varieties have better field resistance to BYDV, but all can show some level of incidence of the disease.
+Typically, early-planted oat varieties grown for grazing are not sprayed with insecticides for aphid control.
 Grazing reduces populations of aphids but may not prevent early infection of BYDV in early-planted situations where warm fall weather prevails.

 Peas, Austrian Winter (Common)